canonical/lxd/specs/configuration.md

 Volatile keys can't be set by the user and can only be set directly against a container.

+The raw keys allow direct interaction with the backend features that LXD itself uses, setting those may very well break LXD in non-obvious ways and should whenever possible be avoided.

 ## Devices configuration
 LXD will always provide the container with the basic devices which are